Tornado

 situations.

-Help injured or trapped persons.
-Give first aid where appropriate.
+- Help injured or trapped persons.
+Give

-Do not move seriously injured persons unless they are in immediate danger
+Do not move seriously injured persons unless they are in immediate

 of further injury.
 Call for help.

 to the utility company immediately.
-Reporting potential hazards will
+Reporting potential

 get the utilities turned off as quickly as possible, preventing further